✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 When Managed Agents Is the Right Choice #

 The I/O 2026 announcement positions Managed Agents as the middle path between DIY agent hosting (Hermes, Agent Zero) and fully managed platforms.
-Here's the decision matrix:
+Here's my decision matrix:

-Need agents running 24/7 with custom tools Hermes or Agent Zero on your own VPS
+Need agents running 24/7 with custom tools Hermes or Agent Zero on my own VPS

 Quick agent jobs, no infra management wanted Managed Agents API